finagle/finch/README.md

 | Finagle + Jackson | 33867.56 req/s | 43781.26 req/s | 43854.92 req/s |
 | Finch + Circe     | 27126.25 req/s | 36720.75 req/s | 37191.58 req/s |

-Finch is also load tested against a number of Scala HTTP frameworks and libraries as par of the [TechEmpower benchmark][tempower].
+Finch is also load tested against a number of Scala HTTP frameworks and libraries as part of the [TechEmpower benchmark][tempower].
 The most recent round showed that Finch performs really well there, [scoring a second place][finch-is-fast] across all the Scala libraries.